STEMinds/Eduponics-Mini/README.md

 ## Eduponics-Micropython

 ***The Micropython library has been moved to [github.com/STEMinds/micropython-eduponics](https://github.com/STEMinds/micropython-eduponics), if you are looking for the Micropython code, please make sure to visit the correct repository.***

+## Eduponics-Arduino

+***The Arduino library has been moved to [[github.com/STEMinds/micropython-eduponics](https://github.com/STEMinds/micropython-eduponics)](https://github.com/STEMinds/platformio-eduponics-mini), if you are looking for the Arduino C code, please make sure to visit the correct repository.
+Please note, the Arduino Platformio code base is not fully supported, it's still in development process.
+MicroPython contains all the resources you need to get started.***

 ## Documentation